liquidg3/altair/core/lib/apollo/README.md

 ===

 Apollo is a lightweight ORM written in JS for dojo/amd.
-Apollo is different than other ORM's in that it is intended to be used without a database (though it can be used with any) and is not attached to any document or model system.
-Also, unlike other ORM's, Apollo was built with UI support in mind.
+Apollo is different than other ORM's in that it is intended to be used without a database (though it can be used with one) and is not attached to any document or model system.
+Also, unlike other ORM's, Apollo was built with UI (web, mobile, cli) support in mind.
 These 2 differences make Apollo something totally unique.
+Using
-Using Apollo, you can give any object structure and immediately expose that schema via a web form or a rest endpoint giving users the ability to customize your objects in a myriad of ways.
+Apollo, you can give any object structure and immediately expose that schema via a web form or a rest endpoint giving users the ability to customize your objects in a myriad of ways.